Friday, October 31, 2008

 Kiddushin 20 - Terms of Servitude

-A father can sell his daughter as a Hebrew maidservant to his own father (the girl's grandfather).
-Although the grandfather can not marry his granddaughter, he can designate her to marry his son, the girl's uncle, which is allowed by the Torah.
+A father can sell his daughter as a Hebrew maidservant to his father (the girl's grandfather).
+Although the grandfather can not marry his granddaughter, he can designate her to marry his son, the girl's uncle, which the Torah allows.

 A master, who strikes a Canaanite slave and deprives him of his tooth or eye, must set him free.
-In contrast, a Hebrew servant in this situation receives payment but not freedom.
+In contrast, a Hebrew servant receives payment but not freedom in this situation.

 Monday, October 27, 2008